 What is a zyBook?

-Textbooks were written when the only items for authors were text and figures.
-So authors did the best they could.
-But imagine teaching how to tie a shoe using just text and figures.
+Textbooks were written when only paper as available, so authors did the best they could using text and figures.
+But imagine teaching how to tie a shoe, or play piano, using just text and figures.
 That’s the state of textbooks today.
-Better than nothing, but not the most effective way.
+Better than nothing, but not the most effective.

-Today, the web supports animations, interactive learning questions, and more.
+Today, the web supports animations, interactive questions, videos, and more.
 The author’s palette is richer.

-Thus, most zyBooks are written from scratch for the web.
-So they look very different from a textbook. zyBook authors use less text, because some concepts are better taught with:
+So, most zyBooks are written from scratch for the web.
+So they look very different from a textbook. zyBook authors use some text, but then make extensive use of:

 - Animations: Figures often try to teach a dynamic concept: Programs execute one statement at a time; a graph is plotted point by point; electrons flow across a resistor.
 Numerous figures with lengthy explanations can be replaced by one animation.
 If a picture is worth a thousand words, an animation is worth five thousand.

 - Learning questions: A page of text is like a lecture.
 A paragraph plus interactive questions is like a dialogue.
 Most teachers prefer the latter.
-One student said "I feel like the zyBook is working with me rather than speaking to me".
-Thus, after defining a concept with brief text, a zyBook author uses questions to provide examples, expound, and more.
+One student said, "I feel like the zyBook is working with me rather than talking to me."
+After defining a concept with brief text, a zyBook author uses questions to provide examples, expound, and more.

-Beyond the above, we agree that “It’s not done when you can add no more, it’s done when you can remove no more.”
+Beyond the above, we agree that “It’s not done when you can add no more.
+It’s done when you can remove no more.”
 As such, we aggressively minimize text.
-Instead of: